merll/docker-map/docs/guide/containers/maps.rst

 A :class:`~dockermap.map.config.main.ContainerMap` carries the following main elements:

 * :attr:`~dockermap.map.config.main.ContainerMap.containers`: A set of container configurations.
-* :attr:`~dockermap.map.config.main.ContainerMap.volumes`: Shared volume aliases to be used by the container configurations.
+* :attr:`~dockermap.map.config.main.ContainerMap.volumes`: Shared volume aliases to be used by the container configurations, that can also be configured with common Docker options.
 * :attr:`~dockermap.map.config.main.ContainerMap.host`: Host volume paths, if they are mapped from the host's file system.
 * :attr:`~dockermap.map.config.main.ContainerMap.networks`: If the Docker version used supports it, allows for configuration of additional networks.